emfcamp/Website/templates/about/phones.md

 ### Registering a Number

-Once logged in cick Add a Number in the top menu bar.
+Once logged in click Add a Number in the top menu bar.

 This will then show you the Create Number form